Tuesday 10th October 2017

 This forum will discuss what can be done to achieve the Government’s aim to make Britain the best place in the world to study maths, science and engineering, looking at how STEM is currently delivered in schools and how it can be improved, particularly looking at the free school and specialist school models, building on high-performing examples such as the King’s College London Mathematics School.
 Sessions will assess what can be done to ensure more young people become engaged with STEM from an early age, with a focus on changing attitudes amongst young people and raising awareness through better careers advice of the opportunities and benefits associated with studying these subjects, particularly in the context of the Government’s ambition to see a 20% increase in the number of Maths and Science A level entries from young women by 2020.
 Delegates will also discuss the current teacher supply situation, including assessment of the Government’s ongoing initiatives to attract highly skilled STEM graduates into teaching as well as how to best support existing teachers and the role organisations like Maths Hubs, Science Learning Partnerships and others can play in providing support and professional development.

 In light of the Government’s pledge in the recent Industrial Strategy to set aside £170 million in funding for the creation of new Institutes of Technology, aimed at delivering high-level qualifications in STEM, alongside the commitment to put technical and vocational qualifications at the heart education policy, sessions will assess the role of alternative routes into employment in tackling the shortage of STEM skills.
-Delegates will consider how the new Institutes will work in practice, as well as whether the Government’s Apprenticeships scheme has a place in reducing the STEM skills gap.
+Delegates will consider how the new Institutes will work in practice, as well as the challenges of delivering the new T-Levels by the current target of 2019.
 Attendees will also assess the recommendations from Sir Adrian Smith’s study into the feasibility of compulsory maths study, expected shortly, including how to bridge the gaps in current provision and identify new pathways, and how to apply them to other STEM subjects.

 Improving Degree Provision, Funding for Research and Engaging with Employers